What is David Hyde Pierce’s Net Worth Collection?

 David Hyde Pierce’s Career

 After graduating from college, David Hyde Pierce relocated to New York City, where he served as a security guard and sold ties at Bloomingdale’s while attending classes at Michael Howard Studios.
-In 1982, he made his Broadway debut in Christopher Durang‘s “Beyond Therapy,” and five years later, he made his television debut in guest roles on “Spenser: For Hire” and “Crime Story.”
+In 1982, he made his Broadway debut in Christopher Durang’s “Beyond Therapy,”.
+Five years later, he made his television debut in guest roles on “Spenser: For Hire” and “Crime Story.”

 The artist’s first feature film was “Bright Lights, Big City,” and by the end of the decade, he had also appeared in “Crossing Delancey” (1988), “Rocket Gibraltar” (1988), and “Vampire’s Kiss” (1989).
 In 1993, David starred in “Sleepless in Seattle” and “Addams Family Values,” before landing the part that would make him famous: psychiatrist Niles Crane on “Frasier.”
 He earned numerous awards for the film, which broadcast 264 episodes over 11 seasons, and won the Primetime Emmy for Outstanding Comedy Series five years in a row.